 Still time to register for upcoming House of Innovation Conference: Dialogues at The Garden

-On the 3rd of December (2 - 5 pm), the House of Innovation welcomes you to a discussion hosted by our Center for Design and Leadership.
+On December 3 (14.00–17.00 CET), the House of Innovation welcomes you to a discussion hosted by our Center for Design and Leadership.
 The event will be filled with research-based findings, concrete recommendations, possibilities to network, interactive tasks, and an award ceremony: the winner of the 2020 Michael Treschow Scholarship will be announced and awarded during this event.
 Register today!

 House of Innovation joins new European COVID-19 research project

 House of Innovation at the Stockholm School of Economics will contribute to developing research on the dynamics of the COVID-19 pandemic.
 The House is now joining a new EUR 10 million EU-funded project, PERISCOPE.

 27 October 2020